facjure/public-domain-poetry/README.md

 and the joy of all joyous and beautiful pleasures,
 ```

-Metadata will be written inline for storing tags and semantic analysis.
-This metadata inform the reader of the poem for further analysis by humans or machines.
+Metadata will be written inline for storing tags and semantic analysis to inform humans and machines with more data for further analysis.

 ```
 ---